 We want to draw students from different backgrounds and experiences: those who have experience working with displaced peoples to those who want training before working in the field.
 We seek students with diverse academic backgrounds including psychology, political science, social work, history and sociology.

-Check out our offerings and if you have any questions, please contact Shailja Sharma.
+Check out our offerings and if you have any questions, please contact the Program Director, Dr. Shailja Sharma or Student Program Assistant, Janna Lyhus.